captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
-What are you talking about, it’s furniture for chrissakes.
+What are you talking about, it’s *furniture* for chrissakes.

----

 Go ahead.
 Stretch out if you want.

 ---

 ## ROY:
 This place is like a museum.

 What’s that stuff?

 ---